ScribesZone/ScribesTools/README.rst

 ScribeTools
 ===========

-This repository gather documentation about some useful development tools.
+This repository gathers documentation about some useful development tools.

 This documentation is better viewed on http://scribetools.readthedocs.org